exterm/exterm.github.io/content/posts/2023-08-29-emergent-engineering.md

 title: "Emergent Engineering"
 ---

-Many of today's most pressing problems, like climate change or political polarization, stem from complex systems that were built by us and modifications we have made to natural complex systems.
+Many of today's most pressing problems, like climate change or political polarization, stem from complex systems that were built or significantly modified by us.
 For example, the society we live in is a complex system that we have constructed.
 To solve these problems, we need to understand how to make complex systems change their behavior in specific ways.

 ✨ Emergent Engineering ✨ is the practice of applying principles from Complex Systems Science to the discipline of engineering and should come in handy when we try to engineer better systems or improve the existing ones.